emilyriehl/yoneda/src/hott/02-homotopies.rzk.md

         ( ap-id A (f a) a (H a)))
 ```

-Cancelling the path `H a` on the right and reversing yields a path we need:
+Cancelling the path `#!rzk H a` on the right and reversing yields a path we
+need:

 ```rzk
 #def cocone-naturality-coherence